 I took another exciting trip over this past weekend to Chicago.
-I have always had a fascination with the paranormal and I love attending paranormal events, so when I saw an event on Facebook advertising a ghost tour – I had to go!
+I have always had a fascination with the paranormal, and I love attending paranormal events, so when I saw an event on Facebook advertising a ghost tour – I had to go!
 Plus, I only live about 5 hours from Chicago.
 The tour was on a bus and included lunch.
 It was scheduled from 10 AM – 4 PM.

-My family and I stayed in a suburb of Chicago and drove to a train station near the hotel * the station was only about 10 minutes away* in order to take the “L” transit system into the city. *Our tour departed from the Congress Hotel at 9:45 AM we got on the 8:15 AM train.* It was pretty easy to walk from our train stop to the Congress hotel.
+My family and I stayed in a suburb of Chicago and drove to a train station near the hotel the station was only about 10 minutes away to take the “L” transit system into the city.
+Our tour departed from the Congress Hotel at 9:45 AM we got on the 8:15 AM train.
+It was pretty easy to walk from our train stop to the Congress hotel.
 Once we had checked in with the tour guides, we realized we had the same tour guides that we had around 12 years ago! *When I was little, I was interested in ghosts, so my mother took me on a ghost tour in Chicago for a summer vacation.

 The first stop of the tour was to view a plaque representing the Battle of Fort Dearborn.
 It’s said that the area is haunted by the ghosts of the killed frontiersman.
 I found it interesting that this was the only place to have a plaque or landmark that told the history of what had happened.

 The next killer on the list was Richard Speck.
 We were taken to the “dormitory” of the nurses who murdered.
-It was a strong and awful feeling to see the house in person.
+It was an awful feeling to see the house in person.
 It was interesting to learn that a previous tour guide’s aunt was the neighbor who heard the only survivor of the murders call for help.
 I’m thankful that the survivor was able to see Richard Speck’s tattoo on his arm since that’s what’s lead to his arrest.
-Speck had slit his wrists after the murders and was taken to a hospital where the doctor identified his tattoo.
+Speck slit his wrists after the murders and was taken to a hospital where the doctor identified his tattoo.
 I couldn’t imagine living in this place where the murders happen.
 I wonder what the tenants experience?

 The next stop on the tour was to view the location of H.H.
 Holmes murder castle.
 I was interested in learning about how Holmes would hire contractors and then fire them.
-It’s believed he did this so he was the only one who truly knew the layout.
+It’s believed he did this, so he was the only one who truly knew the layout.
 The castle is no longer standing, but one wall from the castle is used as a foundation wall in the basement of the post office.
-Many workers have complained about the basement and the strong, negative energy it holds.
+Many workers have complained about the basement and the intense, negative energy it holds.
 The tour guides also talked about how there are many theories about his death.
 Some believe he took over the identity of a man named H.H.
-Holmes, while others believe he really was H.H.
+Holmes, while others think he really was H.H.
 Holmes.
-Some question weather he paid someone to find a man who looked similar to himself to be hanged while others believe he truly was hanged.
+Some question whether he paid someone to find a man who looked similar to himself to be hanged while others believe he was hanged.
 Each theory is interesting, especially since the DNA of the man buried does not match that of a living decedent to H.H.
 Holmes.
 However, there could be multiple reasons for that.
 I was shocked that Holmes was allowed to be buried under concrete per his request.
 He had no respect for the lives of his victims and should not have been given an option that his victims never had – in my opinion.